fkevin91/projet8ocr/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide
+# Welcome to TODO&CO docs contributing guide
 Thank you for investing your time in contributing to this project!.